-It has been 10 months since the 139-page Wells Report and the accompanying 82-page Exponent Report were issued.
-Within a week, we created this website and posted an initial, detailed critique of the analysis and conclusions of those reports.
+Ten months after the NFL released the 139-page Wells Report and the accompanying 82-page Exponent Report on March 11, 2016, we created this website and posted an initial, detailed critique of the analysis and conclusions of those reports.
 Since then, independent critiques of the Wells and Exponent Reports have multiplied and scientists across the country who examined the PSI and weather data have concluded that science fully explains the PSI measurements found in the Wells Report.
 We have posted a collection of those positions on this website and they remain available for review here.
 Many thoughtful people have, with further information and consideration, revised their initial impressions, which were largely based on false information leaked by League personnel and on the interpretations put on ambiguous, at best, facts by the League and its lawyers.

 The League, however, in pursuing its legal strategies, has escalated its defense of the Wells Report and its conclusions, often at the expense of accuracy.
 In addition, to preserve the public impressions of the Wells Report and the League’s pursuit of Tom Brady, the League rejected the suggestion of measuring PSI during every game in the 2015 season and publishing the results.
 Instead, it chose to perform “random spot checks” during the season and then refused to release the results of those checks, no doubt because doing so would confirm that there was nothing unusual about footballs falling below regulation in cold weather.